 If you liked that, keep reading and I’ll show you how to make these points worth even more.

-Earning points is pretty simple with the Ink Business Cash card.
+Earning points is pretty simple with the card_name.
 On most purchases, you’ll earn 1 Ultimate Rewards point for every dollar spent.
 However, the card comes with a couple bonus categories that let you earn points faster.

 You’ll earn 2x points on purchases made at gas stations and restaurants.
 These bonus points are limited to the first $25k in combined purchases made each anniversary year in these categories.
 Plus, you will earn 5x points on all purchases made at office supply stores and on internet, phone and cable services.
 The bonus is also limited to a combined $25k in purchases for these categories each anniversary year.